Jetton processing

 Authored by kosrk, krigga, EmelyanenkoK and tolya-yanot.

-If you want ready to test examples check SDKs and try to run them.
-Below are code snippets that will help you understand jetton processing through code examples.
+For ready-to-test examples, check SDKs and run them.
+The following code snippets help understand jetton processing with practical examples.

 Source code